troglobit/mping/README.md

   -q          Quiet output, only startup and and summary lines -r          Receiver mode, default
   -s          Sender mode
-  -t TTL      Multicast time to live to send, default 1 -v          Show program version and contact information -w DEADLINE Timeout before exiting, waiting for COUNT replies -W TIMEOUT  Time to wait for a response, in seconds, default 5
+  -t TTL      Multicast time to live to send, IPv6 hops, default 1 -v          Show program version and contact information -w DEADLINE Timeout before exiting, waiting for COUNT replies -W TIMEOUT  Time to wait for a response, in seconds, default 5

-Defaults to use multicast group 225.1.2.3, UDP dst port 4321, outbound interface is chosen by the routing table, unless -i IFNAME
+Defaults to use multicast group 225.1.2.3, UDP dst port 4321, unless -6 in which case a multicast group ff2e::42 is used.
+When a group argument is given, the address family is chosen from that.
+The selected outbound interface is chosen by querying the routing table, unless -i IFNAME
 ```

 > **Note:** the `mping` receiver (currently) also needs to set the TTL